Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Differences between the versions:
 - When using API version `2021-09-30-preview` and later models no longer include submodels, instead a model can analyze different document types.
-- When building or composing new models users can now assign their own model IDs and specify a description.
+- When building, composing, or copying models users can now assign their own model IDs and specify a description.
-- In version `3.2.x` of the library, only models that succeeded can be retreived from get and list calls.
-In version `3.1.x` of the library, models that had not succeeded were still created and had to be deleted.
+- In version `3.2.x` of the library, only models that build successfully can be retrieved from the get and list model calls.
+Unsuccessful model operations can be viewed with the get and list operation methods (note that document model operation data persists for only 24 hours).
+In version `3.1.x` of the library, models that had not succeeded were still created, had to be deleted by the user, and were returned in the list models response.

 ## Additional samples